 “Photography has constantly been a manner for me to connect to others.
 It’s a possibility to pay attention to and exchanges stories.”
 “It was right to understand that I wasn’t on my own in my reports.
 I felt a sort of camaraderie with absolutely everyone I photographed, although we had unique experiences.
 I particularly discovered lots from the few adoptees I spoke with, and it challenged my own information of the label markers of being Korean-American or Korean-Canadian.”
 Connecting with different Koreans abroad, organizing non-public relationships, and taking part in her images evolved in deeper know-how of her very own identification and sense of belonging, a shared feeling of Han.

 “Photographing humans has led me to dig deeper into Korean history and how we together had been impacted using what u.
-S. Has long gone via, although we did not grow up there,” Yoon says.
+S. Has long gone via, although we did not.
 Photography has given legitimacy to her multifaceted identification, which society would not always offer to her or the ones in her photos.
 I grew up in the south aspect of Chicago.
 Most humans would say to me, ‘Hey, what are you?
 Chinese or Japanese?’
 And I’m like, ‘Korean.’
 ‘Korean?
 What the f*is that?’
 And then they’d pull at their eyes to cause them to be small.
 Now, I assume, ‘Ehh, been there, performed that.’
 It just made me more potent.

 Jason ‘Cholo’ Cho